janudabethmin/ecs-with-nginx-proxy/README.md

-# ECS-TF: Terraform Template for ECS with NGINX
+# Terraform Template for ECS with NGINX

 > **This is the only open source template for deploying containerized workloads on AWS ECS with NGINX as the reverse proxy, using Terraform.
 Feel free to use, modify, and share!**